 Occasional haphazard editing can lead to a slight disconnect with the material, but Sick of Myself always maintains its fierce tension, as Borgli’s screenplay deftly balances comedy with drama without ever losing impetus on either.
 Thorp and Sæther are dynamite as two flawed people contributing to one another’s unhealthy ways; one further excruciating moment sees them having sex and using an imaginary funeral for Signe as the basis for their dirty talk.
 On her own, Thorp nails her character’s mental state, compelling in her most awkward scenes and emotionally charged in her most depressive states.
 In short, she drives Sick of Myself forward.
 Wryly combining satire with themes of mental illness, Sick of Myself impressively morphs into one of the most intelligent and uncomfortable films of the year, one tinged with laugh-out-loud humour and an elegiac sadness.

-Sick of Myself premiered at the 2022 BFI London Film Festival on October 6, 2022.
-The film will be released in the UK & Ireland by Modern Films on April 21, 2023.
+Sick of Myself premiered at the 2022 BFI London Film Festival on October 6, 2022 and is now available to watch on digital and on demand.